 Your cart is empty!

 Americans spend an average of 37 minutes a day meal prepping, which means that four and a half hours every week is dedicated to meal prep alone.
-For many others who have young children, this average can go up to 62 minutes a day or seven hours a week!
+For those who have young children, the average increases to 62 minutes a day – an equivalent of seven hours a week!
 Instead of wasting your time on meal prep, here are three easy steps, along with some tips and tricks, for saving time in the kitchen.

 What is your eating style?

-Whether you have fully prepared meals ready to go or batch-prepped ingredients, proper storage is essential to keep things fresh.
+Whether you’ve prepared full meals or have batch-cooked mix-and-match ingredients, proper storage is essential to keep things fresh.
 If you’re making a large batch of food, be sure to use your freezer for extra space and shelf life.
 If you’re making ready-to-go meals, be sure to store your meals the way you want to heat them up.
 You may want to invest in freezer-safe stackable containers to maximize your space.
-Get more tips and tricks to preparing, storing, and eating the food you make.
+Check out our tips and tricks for preparing, storing, and eating the food you make.

-Be sure to try these exclusive Magic Bullet® Kitchen Express recipes to get you through the day!
+Be sure to try these exclusive magic bullet® Kitchen Prep recipes to get you through the day!